Child's arm with rashes

 Here’s the stuff you can usually find on the shelf.
 This is how I kind of break it down in my head:

-Antihistamines (e.g., cetirizine, loratadine): These are for the sneezing, the itchy eyes, the runny nose.
+• Antihistamines (e.g., cetirizine, loratadine): These are for the sneezing, the itchy eyes, and the runny nose.
 The classic stuff.

-Nasal corticosteroids (e.g., fluticasone, budesonide): These are sprays that help with the inflammation right in their nose.
+• Nasal corticosteroids (e.g., fluticasone, budesonide): These are sprays that help with the inflammation right in the nose.

 Prescription Allergy Medicines

-Prescription meds are meant for tougher allergies, but they can have their own side effects, which is why you have to have that conversation with a professional.
-I’ve heard really good things about allergy shots for kids who have really persistent problems.
-The idea is that it helps their body slowly get used to the allergen over time.
-It sounds like a big commitment, but for long-term relief, it could be amazing.
-It seems like new treatments are always coming out, too, which is really hopeful.
+Prescription medications are for more difficult allergies, but they can have side effects, too, which is why you have to have that conversation with a professional.
+I’ve heard wonderful things about allergy shots for children who have very persistent allergies.
+The theory is that it will help their body get used to the allergen.
+It sounds like a huge commitment, but for long-term relief, it could be amazing.
+It seems like new treatments are always popping up, which is very hopeful.

 Choosing the Right Allergy Medicine for Your Child

 Okay, so this is the tricky part.
 Picking the right medicine isn’t a one-size-fits-all thing.
-You have to think about your kid, their specific symptoms, how old they are... all of it.
+You have to think about your kid, their specific symptoms, how old they are, and everything.

 Factors to Consider